gardens of the future

 gardens of the future is a series born from the tension between devastation and transformation. these sculpted paintings are crafted entirely from neighborhood trash and other second hand materials. they serve as a chilling consumerist culture “what if?” in this apocalyptic future, the pollinators vanish, the soil turns to dust, but these forever blossoms remain. at a distance, quite vibrant and whimsical. up close, a confession.

-while a cautionary tale regarding the biodiversity crisis and our current trajectory, gardens of the future is also a testament to the human spirit’s capacity to find light in the darkest places. transmuting trash into art, this series explores the bridge between the suffocating reality of microplastics and the radical act of reclaiming waste to beautifully adorn our world.
+while a cautionary tale regarding the biodiversity crisis and our current trajectory, gardens of the future is also a testament to the human spirit’s capacity to find light in the darkest of places. transmuting trash into art, this series explores the bridge between our suffocating reality and our ability to break it all down and build something new together. something more expansive and beautiful.

 interested in commissioning or collaborating? please be in touch via my contact form :)